PCED Frequently Asked Questions

 Do I have to attend CDI to take the PCED exam?

-No, you do not have to attend CDI to take the PCED exam.
-However, attendance at CDI is one way professionals can gain eligibility to take the exam.
-In addition, the curriculum covered at CDI will help professionals successfully pass the exam.
+Yes, you have to attend and graduate CDI to take the PCED exam.
+The curriculum covered at CDI will help professionals successfully pass the exam.

 Does CDI administer the PCED exam?

 No, but CDI curriculum helps professionals understand the key concepts covered by the exam.
-The PCED is overseen by the Community Development Council.
+The PCED is overseen by the Community Development Council (CDC).

 Why do I have to pay additional fees to take the PCED exam when I have already paid for three years of CDI?

 The PCED exam is separate from the CDI experience.
-While many CDI graduates chose to take the exam, it is not required.
+While many CDI graduates choose to take the exam, it is not required.

 How much is the testing fee?